Domestic abuse, harassment & stalking

-Stephensons have a team of specialist solicitors who are able to support and help victims of domestic abuse and their children to get the protection that they need from their partners, ex partners or other family members.
+Our dedicated team of specialists solicitors are able to support and help victims of domestic abuse and their children to get the protection that they need from their partners, ex partners or other family members.
 Our solicitors are accredited by the Solicitors Regulation Authority and Resolution as specialising in providing advice and representation in situations of abuse as well as having many years of experience in this area of work.
-Speak to us confidentially and without charge at any time day or night on 0800 073 1324.
+Speak to our domestic abuse solicitors confidentially on 01616 966 229.

 The Family law Act 1996 is the legislation which provides protection for victims of domestic violence and our experienced team of solicitors can help anyone who needs protection, which can be put in place urgently and without the other person knowing if necessary.